-Blue Cross are doing all we can to continue to support free learning about pets in the school environment and at home.
-Recently, when face to face visits were not possible, we quickly moved to deliver talks virtually via Zoom, Teams and other platforms to over 3,500 children in schools and youth groups.
+At Blue Cross, we're doing all we can to continue to support free learning about pets in the school environment and at home.
+Recently, when face to face visits were not possible, we quickly moved to deliver talks virtually via Zoom, Teams and other platforms to thousands of children in schools and youth groups.

 Although obvious uncertainty remains at this time, please be assured that the Education team are working hard to ensure we can visit you with health & safety at the forefront of our minds, as well as continuing to provide virtual talks and online lessons until such time as you are ready for visitors.